bhardwajshagun/NBA-Team-Builder/README.md

 Created by:
 Shagun Bhardwaj, Zackary Manfredi, McCory Marks, Akshay Pahade

+NBA Team Builder recommends players to users based on their current roster.
+Users can choose 3 different goals: tank, build for the future, or championship.
+User selects players on their current roster and chooses a goal.
+User then chooses the position they are targeting and max salary.
+Program recommends 3 players that the user can choose from.

 NBA Team Builder created using Java and MySQL.

 UI created using JavaFX.